-The effects on the pregnancy depend on when in the pregnancy you take Xanax.
+The effects on a pregnancy depend on when in the pregnancy you take Xanax.
 It can cause serious problems throughout your entire pregnancy, though, so you should avoid it during all three trimesters.

 During the first trimester